Motisma479/VTest/README.md

 VTest is a header only library to make easy and simple Unit test.

-For now the library works with five macro an one function :
+For now the library works with five macro and three functions :
 ```c++
 VTEST(name)
 {